zaikin-andrew/case-studies/loot-icu-reverse-engineering/README.md

 - **UI/frontend** — assumed to live within the client's existing product; API contract to be defined separately
 - **Source integration layer** (yt-dlp proxy rotation, ToS risk management) — operational concern, not architectural
 - **Agent-based dashboard generation** — noted as a future option; adds complexity not justified at PoC stage
-- **Full Appmagic data integration** — the pipeline is designed to run standalone; integration points (shared game catalog, correlated revenue data) are a Phase 2 concern
+- **Full data integration** — the pipeline is designed to run standalone; integration points (shared game catalog, correlated revenue data) are a Phase 2 concern

 ---